 I walked here from Leutenbach and had just had an amazing lunch there and a few of their fine beers, too but must say this was the highlight of the hike.
 Even though I’d eaten, I had a mixed meat plate to go with the beer.
-I still wish they had rooms, I would have very likely spent the night!
+The Pils was interestingly malty, almost a Hellerbock without the extra alcohol but it’s a hard sell when their flagship is so good.
+I still wish they had had rooms, I would have very likely spent the night!

 a wondeful Vollbier & tasty mixed meat plate

-Beers: Fränkisches Vollbier on tap, Pils, Lager, Leichtes, Hefeweizen in bottles.
+Beers: Fränkisches Vollbier on tap, Pils, Lager, Leichtes, Hefeweizen, and Kräusen in bottles.